The Toy Dog

-Yorkshire Terriers and Maltese are part of the Toy Group of Dogs…. one of the 7 Groups recognized in North America:
+Yorkshire Terriers and Maltese are part of the Toy Group of Dogs…. one of the 7 Groups recognized in North America.
+All purebred dogs have been divided into 7 groups which include Sporting Dogs, Hounds, Working Dogs, Terriers, Toys, Non-Sporting Dogs and Herding Dogs.

-Even though they are Terriers, Yorkies are part of Group 5, Toys.
+Even though they are Terriers, Yorkies are part of the Toy Group, along with the Maltese.
 Other Toys include the Chihuahua, Italian Greyhound, Pekingese, Pug and Papillon.

 Pros and Cons of Toy Dogs